DI105-15 Visual Practice and Curiosity

 Introductory description

 In this module students will engage in a diverse array of visual explorations to further their understanding and capabilities in visual communication, research and proposal.
-As part of this, we will be exploring visual hierarchies and principles in graphic design and interactive design, engage in explicating and contextualising branding and its purpose as well as explore different methods and techniques in developing cohesive visual explorations and professional standard proposals.
+As part of this, we will be exploring principles in graphic design, engaging in explicating and contextualising branding, as well as exploring different methods and techniques in developing cohesive visual explorations and professional standard proposals.

 Module aims